codechriscode/15puzzle/README.md

 ```sh
 npx tsc && npx http-server -p 8080
 ```
-A single compiled file is also commited to make it easier to run anywhere.
+A single compiled file is also committed to make it easier to run anywhere.